rpoole444/cos-livewire-fe/README.md

 - On the command line, type: `$ npm install`
 - On the command line, type: `$ npm run dev`
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-- If your artist profile is soft deleted, visit the dedicated [/artist-restore](/artist-restore) page to recover it.
 - The page will reload if you make edits.\
 You may also see any lint errors in the console.